 Wow I’m rambling so I’m going to stop and end this post by saying that I am forever grateful for all of the people I know and have met through gyaru, and for the people who actually came up with the concept of gyaru all of those years ago.
 I don’t know what my life would be without it!

-One last thing; here are some things I have learnt over the years:
+Here are some things I have learnt over the years before I go:

 ♡ Never be afraid to post online, but always be wary that you may get some criticism.
 But the more advice you get, the more you can improve!